collective/collective.subscribablesections/README.txt

     manage these members through Plone's Sharing form (and not via our "Manage subscriptions" screen), because these members are not subscribers.

+    If you revoke a subscriber's Reader role from the Sharing tab, the subscriber will also not show up as a subscriber in the "Manage subscriptions" screen anymore.

 In this form, you can check the box to remove the subscription.
 Submit the form, and you'll see the subscription has disappeared.
 If you look under "Sharing", you'll notice the Reader role has also been removed.

 Subscribing to a Closed Section
 -------------------------------